sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 If you allready have Nvidia CUDA Toolkit 11.4 on your system, then you can skip this section.

-Check your system for Nvidia Cuda support:
+How to check for Nvidia Cuda:

 ```bash
 $ nvidia-smi